Rational partition models under iterative proportional scaling: Introduction

 We make use of the toric geometry of a partition model in order to determine whether IPS achieves one-cycle convergence on a given parametrization of the model.
 In particular, we show that when a parametrization of the model satisfies the GRIP, the model can be written as a \emph{toric fiber product} of smaller rational partition models \cite{tfp07}.
 This in turn allows us to write the MLE of the larger partition model as a normalized product of the MLEs of the smaller models \cite{AKK20}, which facilitates our proof of one-cycle convergence.

 Our work draws novel connections between the geometry of a rational partition model and the performance of the iterative proportional scaling algorithm applied to it.
 Moreover, it gives sufficient conditions for a partition model to be rational.
 If the partition model has a parametrization which satisfies the GRIP, then it is rational and one can read the MLE directly from the matrix of this parametrization (Corollary \ref{cor:GRIPMLE}).
 These results highlight the significant role that model representation plays in the performance of numerical computations of MLEs.
+We include a diagram of our main results in Figure \ref{Fig:Diagram}, in which the matrix $A$ is an integer matrix representing a log-linear statistical model.